datavis-tech/graph-data-structure/README.md

 This library provides a minimalist implementation of a directed graph data structure.
 Nodes are represented by unique strings.
 Internally, an [adjacency list](https://en.wikipedia.org/wiki/Adjacency_list) is used to represent edges.
 The main use case is when you need topological sort, to get an ordering of nodes such that for each edge (**u** -> **v**), **u** comes before **v**.

 The primary use case for this library is in implementing [dataflow programming](https://en.wikipedia.org/wiki/Dataflow_programming) or [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming).
-The topological sorting algorithm exposed here supports modifications useful for computing the order in which functions in a data flow graph should be executed, while leaving out parts of the graph that do not change.
-Namely, you can specify a set of **source nodes**, and the topologically sorted result only contains the subset of nodes impacted by changes originating at the source nodes.
+The topological sorting algorithm exposed here has modifications useful for computing the order in which functions in a data flow graph should be executed, namely specifying source nodes for propagation and specifying to exclude the source nodes themselves from the result.

 To create a graph instance, invoke **[Graph](#graph)** as a constructor function.